5 Archaeological Discoveries That Confirmed the Bible in 2025

 • Baal was the god of storms and fertility

-• His "resurrection" brought spring and rains
+• His "resurrection" brought spring and the rains

-Elijah's confrontation with the prophets of Baal (1 Kings 18) was exactly about this: who controls the rains?
+Confrontation on Mount Carmel Elijah's confrontation with the prophets of Baal (1 Kings 18) was exactly about this: who controls the rains?
 Baal, "god of storms," or Yahweh, the God of Israel?

 When Yahweh sent fire from heaven AND then sent rain after years of drought, the message was clear: Yahweh, not Baal, controls nature.